melexis/sphinx-coverity-extension/README.rst

 ===========================

 Block `coverity-list` takes below attributes to provide better granularity and filtering of the displayed information.
 Keep in mind that all the attributes are to be encapsulated by `:`.
-All parameters are passed in CSV format (comma-separated without any spaces).
+Almost all parameters are passed in CSV format (comma-separated without any spaces).

 col